Scott Joplin - The King of

 Trust of Lottie Joplin Thomas, 1971.

-copyright.
-Available in
+protected by copyright.
+Available in Vera

-Vera Brodsky Lawrence, ed., Scott Joplin: Complete
+Brodsky Lawrence, ed., Scott Joplin:

-Library, 1971).
+New York Public Library, 1971).

 |